MicrosoftDocs/windows-dev-docs/windows-apps-src/contacts-and-calendar/my-people-notifications.md

 The image node inside the binding should include the following parameters:

 + **src**
     + The URI of the asset.
-This can either be either HTTP/HTTPS web URI, an msappx URI, or a path to a local asset.
+This can be either HTTP/HTTPS web URI, an msappx URI, or a path to a local file.
 + **spritesheet-src**
     + The URI of the asset.
-This can either be either HTTP/HTTPS web URI, an msappx URI, or a path to a local asset.
+This can be either HTTP/HTTPS web URI, an msappx URI, or a path to a local file.
 Only required for spritesheet animations.
 + **spritesheet-height**
     + The frame height (in pixels).
 Only required for spritesheet animations.
 + **spritesheet-fps**
     + Frames per second.
 Only required for spritesheet animations.
 + **spritesheet-startingFrame**
     + The frame number to begin the animation.
-Only used for spritesheet animations, and defaults to 0 if not provided.
+Only used for spritesheet animations and defaults to 0 if not provided.
 + **alt**
-    + Alt text string used for screen reader narration.
+    + Text string used for screen reader narration.

 > [!NOTE]
 > Even if you're using a spritesheet, you should still specify a static image in the "src" parameter as a fall-back in case the animation fails to display.